-Whether birdwatching, route-finding, or hunting, you need the best binoculars to optimize your time spent outdoors.
+Whether you’re birdwatching, route-finding, hunting, or hiking to a stellar view, the best binoculars can help you optimize your time spent outdoors.

 More and more people are venturing into the outdoors to explore the parks, natural spaces, and grand landscapes that make this world so special.

 The more time you spend exploring the great outdoors — whether that be sweeping national parks or the dedicated green space in your neighborhood — the more you’ll notice the interconnectedness and beauty of the environment around you.

 There are many ways to appreciate the natural world and many tools to help you do it, but perhaps no piece of equipment is as rewarding and versatile as a good pair of binoculars.

 To help you decide on the best pair of binoculars for you, our roundup of the best binoculars of 2022 has something for everyone.
 Even if you can’t find the perfect pair of binoculars on our list below, our buyer’s guide and FAQ sections at the end of this article include all you need to know when buying your next pair of binoculars.

 For side-by-side spec comparisons, check out our specs chart.

 You can scroll through to see all of our recommended buys, or jump to the category you’re looking for here:

 - Best for Stargazing

 - Best for Birdwatching